Musée d'Aquitaine: Collections

 The museum has permanent collections and temporary exhibitions.
 The permanent collections are on two floors.
 On the ground floor are pieces on Prehistory, Protohistory, Roman Empire, the Middle Ages and the Modern Era.
-At level 1, there are eighteenth century pieces (Atlantic trade and slavery), world cultures, nineteenth and twentieth centuries (Bordeaux port-e-du monde, 1800–1939).
+At level 1, there are 18th century pieces (Atlantic trade and slavery), world cultures, 19th and 20th centuries (Bordeaux port-e-du monde, 1800–1939).

 In 2009, the Aquitaine Museum opened new permanent rooms dedicated to the role of Bordeaux in the slave trade.